Skip to main content

 Insurance companies are also concerned about a roof that is more than 15 years old, even though certain roof covering materials have a useful life of 25 or 30 years.

+Homeowners’ policies do not include coverage for damage resulting from floods and buyers should speak to their insurance regarding purchasing flood insurance.
+The seller is required to disclose if they have filed a claim related to flood damage on the property and if they received federal assistance for flood damage to the property.
 Buyers should also ask for an elevation certificate if the home is in a high-risk flood zone (Zone A or V).
 Most insurance companies need to confirm the home is positively elevated to be eligible for coverage.
 Homes built prior to 1970 might not be positively elevated and this will impact premium.
 Flood, wind, and hurricane protection program coverages are all important considerations, regardless of the flood zone of the property.

 All these reports are in addition to the standard home inspection typically performed as part of the real estate transaction process.
 Some of this information may still be required even if the homeowner wants to self-insure for wind coverage, such as renovation information, a wind mitigation inspection report, a 4-Point Inspection, and an elevation certificate.